The Ferndale Police Department has developed several community partnerships to provide additional support and assistance for those in need.

 The City of Ferndale has partnered with Common Ground, Oakland County’s leading crisis services agency.
 The partnership puts Common Ground in a position to help Ferndale first responders recognize opportunities for crisis management support and connect in-need individuals and families with available programs and services.
-Common Ground is entering year two of the three-year grant program, which seeks to provide follow-up care and service continuity to individuals at high risk of suicide or experiencing high levels of anxiety or depression.
-Officers will be trained to ask five questions to determine whether an individual needs crisis intervention, including simple yes-or-no questions about violence, thoughts of suicide or self-harm, and substance abuse.
-Common Ground will follow up with referrals and provide a continuity of care - referring resources and follow-up care are provided only with individuals’ consent.
-Severe cases requiring immediate intervention or hospitalization will be managed by Common Ground’s Mobile Crisis Response Team, with follow-up care consisting of support services, substance abuse treatment and intervention, and assistance with identifying and eliminating high-risk or dangerous situations.
+Common Ground seeks to provide follow-up care and service continuity to individuals at high risk of suicide or those experiencing high levels of anxiety or depression.

 As Oakland County’s only comprehensive program for victims of domestic violence and sexual assault, HAVEN provides shelter, counseling, advocacy, and educational programming to nearly 30,000 people each year.
 Its mission is to empower survivors to heal and engage all individuals and communities to address and prevent sexual assault and intimate partner violence.